 Fursuit Care

-Please note that my products are NOT washing machine or dryer safe.
-I do not take responsibility for damages due to machine washing fursuit parts.
-The best way to ensure your fursuit will stay nice longer is to avoid things that may damage or stain it in the first place.
-Make sure to brush your suit routinely to keep it looking nice.
+Please note that NONE of my products are dryer safe.
+I do not take responsibility for damages due to improper washing/care.
+The best way to ensure your fursuit will stay nice longer is to avoid things that may damage or stain it.
+Make sure to brush your suit often to keep it looking nice.
 Below are the best ways to care for your ATD fursuit!

 Try to Avoid:

 Try to avoid things like mud, puddles, food, pools, open flames, etc. Open flames or any kind of excessive heat can melt and damage the fur fibers on your fursuit.
 Greasy/sticky food can stain your suit.
-Avoid getting your fursuit eyes wet such as in heavy rain or snow.
 Avoid getting on the floor or ground in your suit.
 Not only does the ground harbor loads of bacteria, but you can easily stain or damage your suit.
-Does a small child want to take a photo with you, but has visibly gross or sticky hands?
-Probably don’t allow the photo or do so with great precaution!
+Avoid smashing or bending your suit parts.
+Bending parts of your suit, like the ears, can weaken the material(s) and/or deform the suit.

 Helpful Tips: